Hima Das’s Journey from Assam’s Rice Fields to Asian Games Silver

 Assamese sprint sensation Hima Das has burst into the spotlight after winning India’s first-ever track medal at an international event.
 The 18-year-old made history by finishing on top of the podium in the 400m event at the IAAF U-20 World Championships, with a time of 51.46 seconds.

-Hailing from Dhing in Nagaon district, Hima knew very little about athletics as recently as 24 months back.
+Hailing from Dhing in Nagaon district, Hima knew very little about athletics as recently as 24 months ago.
 Her sport of choice was football, and she played for a few local clubs in her youth.

-From her first event, an inter-district meet in Assam in 2016, to March 2018, she ran only over the shorter distances of 100 and 200 metres.
+From her first event, an inter-district meet in Assam in 2016, to March 2018, she ran only the shorter distances of 100 and 200 metres.
 At the Assam State Championships in 2016, her first competitive race on record, Hima bagged silver in the 100 metres event.
 She only grew from strength to strength after her state championship performance.

 In February 2017, the young athlete competed in the school nationals and was successful in the 100 and 200 metre events, winning medals in both.